General questions

 There are a number of features that distinguish the NGFS from the IEA scenarios.

 First, there are more NGFS scenarios.
-There are 6 NGFS scenarios produced by 3 IAMs that span a wider range of policy and technological dimensions, including exploration of disorderly scenarios.
+There are 7 NGFS scenarios produced by 3 IAMs that span a wider range of policy and technological dimensions, including exploration of disorderly scenarios.
 In contrast, there are 3 main IEA scenarios in the World Energy Outlook 2020: Current Policies scenario (“a baseline picture of how global energy markets would evolve if governments make no changes to their existing policies and measures”), Stated Policies scenario (“a detailed sense of the direction in which today’s policy ambitions would take the energy sector”) and Sustainable Development Scenario (“a way to meet sustainable energy goals in full, requiring rapid and widespread changes across all parts of the energy system”).
 However, the IEA scenarios can be roughly mapped to the NGFS scenarios.
 The Current Policies scenario correspond to each other.
 The IEA Stated Policies scenario corresponds to the NGFS NDCs scenario.
 The Sustainable Development scenario is roughly in line with the orderly Below 2 °C scenario, while the NGFS Net Zero 2050 scenario corresponds to the new IEA scenarios NZE published in May 2021.

 Third, the NGFS modelling framework includes 3 models whereas the IEA uses a single model (i.e. the World Energy model).
 This allows for exploring the uncertainty related to model structures and techno-economic (and potentially other) assumptions.

-Fourth, while the temporal resolution of both the IEA and NGFS scenarios is in the order of 5 to 10 years, there are at least 25 regions represented in the World Energy model (up to 120 regions in the oil and gas module) and 12 to 32 in the IAMs used to generated the NGFS scenarios.
+Fourth, while the temporal resolution of both the IEA and NGFS scenarios is in the order of 5 to 10 years, there are at least 25 regions represented in the World Energy model (up to 120 regions in the oil and gas module) and 12 to 32 in the IAMs used to generate the NGFS scenarios.

 Fifth, these large-scale energy-economy models represent sectors that are relevant from an energy viewpoint, i.e. coal, oil and gas, power, buildings, industry and transportation.
 Each sector is represented with a different level of detail depending on the model.